 (e) After termination, the Contractor shall submit a final termination settlement proposal to the Contracting Officer in the form and with the certification prescribed by the Contracting Officer.
 The Contractor shall submit the proposal promptly, but no later than sixty (60) calendar days from the effective date of termination, unless extended in writing by the Contracting Officer upon written request of the Contractor within this sixty (60) calendar days.
 However, if the Contracting Officer determines that the facts justify it, a termination settlement proposal may be received and acted on sixty (60) calendar days or any extension.
-If the Contractor fails to submit the proposal within the time allowed, the Contractor because of the termination and shall pay the amount determined.
+If the Contractor fails to submit the proposal within the time allowed, the Contracting Officer may determine, on the basis of information available, the amount, if any, due the Contractor because of the termination and shall pay the amount determined.